-Recent work~\citep{shah:peters:2018:conditional-independence-hardness} has also shown that there is no free lunch for conditional independence testing.
-That is, conditional independence testing is essentially impossible without some assumption on the joint distribution of $(Y,X)$.
-Neither the HRT nor the above methods avoid this result.
+Finally, \citet{shah:peters:2018:conditional-independence-hardness} show that there is no free lunch for conditional independence testing.
+It is impossible to develop a test with nontrivial power without assuming something about the joint distribution of $(Y,X)$.
+We emphasize that neither the HRT nor the above methods avoid this result.
 The assumption made in the HRT is that a reasonable approximation to the complete conditional distribution of $X_j$ given $X_{-j}$ can be obtained. \citet{berrett:etal:2018:conditional-permutation} provide a theoretical investigation under this assumption for CPTs.